 Environmental Control Technology is a technical program offering the theoretical, technical, and problem-solving skills essential for employment in the heating, ventilation, air conditioning, and refrigeration industry.
 Students completing the suggested curriculum can seek employment as refrigeration technicians, heating, ventilation, air conditioning technicians, and building engineers and technicians.

 This certificate or AA degree program offers hands-on experience for students interested in combining artistic creativity and computer technology.
 Students receive practical knowledge of processes, theory of design principles and elements, computer software applications, and personal communication skills.
 Opportunities of employment from an education in graphic design range widely in emphasis.
 Related industries integrating graphic designers, digital imaging specialists and multimedia authors vary as much as commercial printing does from motion pictures.
 All mass visual communications require the skills and training of graphic design/digital imaging.

 This program is designed both for entry-level students and experienced craftspeople wanting to upgrade their skills.
 The up-to-date curriculum provides the current theoretical, technological and practical experience necessary for employment and advancement in the industry.

-The Photography Department provides students with the basic knowledge, technical and aesthetic skills necessary for employment in various occupations in photography.
-Preparation for employment in commercial, industrial, technical, and scientific fields is emphasized.
+The Photography Department provides students with the necessary basic knowledge, technical and aesthetic skills for employment in various occupations in photography.
+Preparation for employment in commercial, industrial, technical, and scientific fields are emphasized.
 Intermediate and advanced classes include both film and digital applications.